hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

 - Global Aurora failover (vs Global DynamoDB tables): cheaper
 - -> DynamoDB Global tables have no concept of failover (active-active replication)
 - DynamoDB is not in-memory DB (only have in-memory caching layer with DAX)
+- RDS applies OS updates by performing maintenance on the standby, then promoting the standby to primary, and finally performing maintenance on the old primary, which becomes the new standby
+- RDS standby: can't serve read/write requests -> can't be used as read replica
+- Any database engine level upgrade for an RDS DB instance with Multi-AZ deployment triggers both the primary and standby DB instances to be upgraded at the same time.
+This causes downtime until the upgrade is complete.
 ## Messaging
 - Kinesis Data Analytics: realtime
 - DynamoDB is not a target of Firehose (only S3)